1/24th Light Over Light | Volume Gallery

-Chiaro Oscuro | Volume Gallery
+Chiaro Oscuro | Volume Gallery, Chicago

 Chiaro Oscuro—Luftwerk’s second exhibition at Volume Gallery, Chicago—is an exploration of the varying modes and forms of gradient light.
 The word chiaroscuro literally means bright/dark and refers to the use of contrasts within art compositions.
 Situating this concept of contrast, difference and changeability as a point of departure, four light-based sculptural works illuminate the gallery, evoking a sense of flux.
 By using the power of reflection and perception to imply and summon a point of disappearance—a threshold is invoked.